 E. Failure to Appear

-- Notice: Proper notice will consist of an email sent to a student’s official university email account, written notice delivered through either campus or U.S. Mail to an address in the Registrar’s records, or a letter delivered personally by university staff, including Residence Life student staff.
-In general, correspondence will be sent via email or to the student’s local address or Campus Station Unit (CSU) when classes are in session and to the student’s home address when classes are not in session.
+- Notice.
+Proper notice will consist of an email sent to a student’s official university email account, written notice delivered through either Campus or U.S. Mail to an address in the Registrar’s records, or a letter delivered personally by university staff, including Residence Life student staff.
+In general, correspondence will be sent via email or to the student’s local address or Campus Station Unit (CSU) when classes are in session, and to the student’s home address when classes are not in session.

-- Failure to appear for a hearing: If after receiving proper notice of the date, time, and location of a hearing, a Respondent fails to appear or to make him/herself available for a hearing without justification for postponement (as determined by the chair of the scheduled committee or administrator handling the case), the party will be deemed to have waived the right to appear, and the hearing may proceed as scheduled.
+- Failure to appear for a conference/panel.
+If, after receiving proper notice of the date, time, and location of a panel or conference, a respondent fails to appear for a proceeding without justification for postponement (as determined by the Chair of the scheduled committee or administrator handling the case), the party will be deemed to have waived the right to appear, and the proceeding can proceed as scheduled.
 Absence of the respondent in such circumstances will not constitute sufficient grounds for an appeal.

-F. Interim Suspension
+F. Interim Measures